Skip to main content

 Pašticada

-Queen of Dalmatian cuisine - beef marinated overnight in wine and vinegar with spices, then slow-cooked with prunes, dried fruits, and red wine.
-Traditionally served with homemade gnocchi.
-Reserved for special occasions like weddings and religious celebrations.
+One of Dalmatia's grandest dishes: beef marinated overnight in wine, vinegar, and spices, then braised slowly with prunes, dried fruit, and red wine.
+It is usually served with homemade gnocchi and saved for occasions like weddings and religious feasts.

 Ćevapi (Ćevapčići)